 And if you think there's something underhanded or disingenuous about this, it certainly doesn't need to be.
 I've always hated "selling" a client or "shmoozing" them; it simply isn't me and that hard sell approach doesn't really sit right with me.

 But I love talking with people, learning about them and from them, sharing ideas and finding things in common with them.
 Simply taking an interest in someone - finding out that they like dogs and mint-chocolate-chip ice cream and Roy Lichtenstein prints - is fun, congenial, healthy and, coincidentally, a great way for them to take a shine to you.

 Bottom line ...
 Just be yourself, take a genuine interest in people and make them feel at home and comfortable.
 You will discover that many of them will want to spend more time with you.

 In the end, you should ask your event planning clients what you can do to make their business lives easier and better.
 They may shrug their shoulders and have no answer; or they may tell you exactly what you need to do to land and keep their business.

-Want another way you can make it easier to do business with your event planning firm?
-Make it easy to collaborate with you and share progress with clients using Planning Pod’s collaboration and communication tools.
+Want another way you can make it easier to do business with your event planning firm or event venue?
+Make it easy to collaborate with you and share progress with clients using Planning Pod's collaboration and communication tools.